LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Story.md

 	"Grandpa Dan is that you?"
 *Grandpa Dan jumps, surprised*
 **Grandpa Dan**
 	"Ahhh!
-Lakshmi don't scare me like that!
+Lakshmi don't scare me!
 Why are you sneaking around like that?"
 **Lakshmi**
 	"But you're the one who was sneaking in"
 **Grandpa Dan**